 Injury doesn’t discriminate.
-We help people from all walks of life.
+Our law firm helps people from all walks of life.

 We all owe it to each other and to our community to take reasonable steps to keep others safe.
 Unfortunately, people are often hurt due to the negligence of others.
 You or a loved one may have been injured by a defective product, hurt during a recreational activity or harmed due to poor conditions at someone else’s home.
 You may be unable to work and facing medical expenses through no fault of your own.

 - Assault and Battery

 - Wrongful Death

 In order to recover damages in a personal injury case, you’ll need to prove that the person or entity who hurt you was negligent – and show that you’ve suffered loss as a result of that negligence.
 That’s rarely easy.
 An insurance company representing the responsible party may try to blame the accident on you.
 They may look for unreasonable excuses to reduce or deny your claim.
 They may argue that your injuries weren’t actually a result of the accident.

 With Ardalan & Associates on your side, you don’t have to take those answers.
 An experienced personal injury attorney will advocate for you from the moment you walk through our doors, preparing your case for victory at trial.
 Insurance companies and their attorneys know just how committed we are to getting maximum recovery for every one of our clients.
 We’ll fight from start to finish for you to get everything you need to get your life back on track.

 We’re the law firm other personal injury lawyers trust to take their biggest, toughest cases to trial.
 You can start here.
 Contact us today.
 Call (866) 498-0780 to schedule your free case evaluation.

 Personal injury law is fairly complex, and the process of collecting the damages you need can be quite long and confusing.
 We hope this information will help guide you after an accident.